AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-using-tealium-tag-manager.md

 title: Implementing RTP using Tealium Tag Manager
 exl-id: 7a099184-625c-46b2-a741-3bcdad0a238e
 ---
-# Implementing RTP using Tealium Tag Manager {#implementing-rtp-using-tealium-tag-manager}
+# Implementing RTP using [!DNL Tealium] Tag Manager {#implementing-rtp-using-tealium-tag-manager}

 To implement your RTP tag please follow the installation instructions below.

-1. Log in to your [!DNL Tealium Tag Manager] account.
+1. Log in to your [!DNL Tealium] Tag Manager account.

 1. Navigate to the [!UICONTROL Tags] tab and add the [!UICONTROL Tealium Custom Container Tag], located under the [!UICONTROL Misc] tab of the Tags marketplace.